QAS515 - Human Factors in Quality Assurance

 Course Description:

-A comprehensive survey of Human Factors Engineering (HFE) and ergonomics applications which are of particular relevance to quality improvement activities in the workplace.
-A systems framework will be utilized, emphasizing feedback on interrelationships among system components, including the human operator.
-Emphasis will be placed on the analysis of and improvements in the design of work processes, workplaces, and instrumentation.
+A comprehensive survey of Human Factors Engineering (HFE) applications which are of particular relevance to continuous quality improvement (CQI) activities in the workplace.
+A systems framework will be utilized, emphasizing feedback on interrelationships among system components, including the person doing the job.
+Emphasis will be placed on the analysis of and improvements in the design of work systems, processes, workplaces...

-The relevance and intent of this course are based on the "missing link" in quality improvement activities - the interface between the individual in the process and the process itself.
-We improve the mechanics of the process and we train the individual; but we often fail to analyze the entire system.
+The relevance and intent of this course are based on the "missing link" in quality improvement activities: the interface between the individual in the system and the system itself.
+Traditionally, we improve the specifics of the process and we train the individual; but we often fail to analyze the entire system.

-Part One of the course concentrates on human physiology and brain functions in order to better understand the systemic needs of the human body in the workplace.
+Part One of the course concentrates on human physiology and brain functions in order to better understand the systemic needs of the human body (physical, cognitive, and psychological) in the workplace.

-Part Two builds on Part One and addresses a variety of specific HFE issues in the work place in specific and the human body in motion in general.
+Part Two builds on Part One and addresses a variety of specific HFE issues in the work place in specific and the human body at work, home, and leisure in general.

 Learning Objectives:

-At the successful completion of this course the student will:
+At the successful completion of this course the successful participant will be able to:

 Ergonomics - How to Design for Ease and Efficiency, Second Edition, 2001